-Wed.
-6/3 Informal presentations
+Thurs.
+6/8 Informal presentations

-On this last class day, I would like to hear brief 5 minute informal presentations on your final project and how meditation, the half-day retreat, and their relationship to the readings went for you.
-You will hand in whatever notes you use to make the informal presentation.
+On this last class day, I would like to hear brief 5 minute informal presentations on your final paper and how meditation, the half-day retreat, and their relationship to the readings went for you.